 <World> He defeated Russian GM Vadim Zvjaginsev in the first round of the World Cup (2013) but was eliminated from the Cup by Russian GM Alexander Grischuk in the second round.

-The beginning of 2012 was slow for Swiercz, scoring only 3/9 at the Moscow Open D and shedding 18 rating points, but he has made up lost ground in the 2011-12 Czech Extraliga, in the 13th European Individual Championship (2012) where he scored 6/11, the IV International Grandmasters' Tournament the Lublin Union Memorial (3/5), and at the Golden Sands (2012) (6.5/9).
+The beginning of 2012 was slow for Swiercz, scoring only 3/9 at the Moscow Open D and shedding 18 rating points, but he has made up lost ground in the 2011-12 Czech Extraliga, in the European Championship (2012) where he scored 6/11, the IV International Grandmasters' Tournament the Lublin Union Memorial (3/5), and at the Golden Sands (2012) (6.5/9).
 He represented Poland on board 4, scoring 7/10 (TPR 2705) and placing 5th overall on that board.
-He scored 6.5/9 at the Chigorin Memorial (2012), adding a few points to his ratings card but then lost a few points with a slightly under-strength 6.5/10 result at Tradewise Gibraltar (2013).
+He scored 6.5/9 at the Chigorin Memorial (2012), adding a few points to his ratings card but then lost a few points with a slightly under-strength 6.5/10 result at Gibraltar Masters (2013).
+He placed =2nd in the Biel Open (Masters division) in July 2014, a point behind the winner, Baskaran Adhiban.
+He was =4th at the 13th World University Chess Championship held in August 2014 in Poland.

-Swiercz helped his team TJ Tatran Litovel to 3rd place in the 2012/13 season of the Czech Extraliga with a personal tally of 2.5/4.
-He is currently playing with KSz Polonia Wrocław in the 2013 season of the Polish Ekstraliga, so far scoring 2/3 in the first 3 rounds.
-He played top board for the team Rueil Malmaison in the French Top 12 League in 2013 where he scored 7.5/11 picking up enough rating points to have him knocking on the door of the world's top 100 (July 2013).
-He scored 7/12 in the 2013 season of the Turkish League, and thereby won enough rating points to enter the top 100 (at #99) for the first time.
+In the 2013 season, he played top board for the Rueil Malmaison team in the French Top 12 League where he scored 7.5/11, picking up enough rating points to have him knocking on the door of the world's top 100 (July 2013).
+A month later, he scored 7/12 in the 2013 season of the Turkish League, and thereby won enough rating points to enter the top 100 (at #99) for the first time.